Test functions - Amazon CloudFront

 You can use this event object to test the function using the CLI.
 But you can't use it to test the function in the CloudFront console.

 • Choose Viewer request if the function modifies an HTTP request or generates a response based on the request.
-The Request section, which is already displayed applies to this type.
+The Request section appears.

-4. Complete all the fields that you want to include in the event.
-As you work, you can choose Edit JSON to view the raw JSON.
+4. Complete the fields to include in the event.
+You can choose Edit JSON to view the raw JSON.

 You can also choose Edit JSON and copy the raw JSON, and save it in your own file, outside of CloudFront.